4rft5/4rft5sTexturePack/README.md

 Disclaimer:

-I don't know where the connected glass textures came from.
+I don't know where the connected glass and font textures came from.
 If you come across this and know, please let me know so I can remove/give credit.